Caroline Calloway: Influencer

-Calloway joined Instagram in 2012, with the help of her NYU classmate Natalie Beach.
-Calloway's Instagram account documented her life at Cambridge University and contained lengthy captions accompanied by photographs.
+Calloway joined Instagram in 2012 with the help of her NYU classmate Natalie Beach.
+The Instagram account documented her life at Cambridge and contained long captions.
 Calloway bought followers and purchased ads to grow her account.
+She became known as the "Gatsby of Cambridge" for the lavish parties that she documented online, which she hosted in rented rooms at other Cambridge colleges that she considered more Instagram-worthy than St. Edmund's.